KennyHT/learn-kubernetes/labs/deploying-declaratively.md

 ## Step 3.
 Access the Dashboard

-If this is the first time you’ve accessed the dashboard, you’ll be greeted with a setup screen.
+If this is the first time you've accessed the dashboard, you'll be greeted with a setup screen.

-We’re going to click **SKIP** as we're using the Dashboard for our development environment.
+We're going to click **SKIP** as we're using the Dashboard for our development environment.

 ## Kubernetes Dashboard in Production